Detecting axions via induced electron spin precession

-where $D_{\mu}$ is the U(1) gauge covariant derivative, and $\mathcal{L}_{\text{kin}}$ contains the kinetic terms for the pseudoscalar and the gauge field\cite{FN:Shift}.
+where $D_{\mu}$ is the U(1) gauge covariant derivative, and $\mathcal{L}_{\text{kin}}$ contains the kinetic terms for the pseudoscalar and the gauge field.
 In particular, we consider interactions between electromagnetism, electrons, and the axion.
+The equation of motion for the fermion field $\Psi$ is found as